posted on Mar 5, 2020

 You might have a good idea of which underlayment you should use after reading this blog.
 If so, that’s great!
 The next step is to contact your local roofing experts to schedule a consultation, so you can tell them exactly what your wants and needs are, and they can suggest what they think will be the best type for you and your home.

 At Legacy Service, we can be that local roofing contractor that answers all of your questions and completes your roofing installation or replacement project for you.
 We’ve helped thousands of customers over the years, from New Hope, PA to Brick, NJ, and beyond!
 We’re also a member of both the National Roofing Contractors Association (NRCA) and the National Association of the Remodeling Industry (NARI).
-Learn more about choosing an underlayment for your roof by calling us at 215-798-9790 or contacting us here.
+Learn more about roof installation and replacement by calling us at 215-798-9790 or contacting us here.

 Posted on Mar 5, 2020 in Roof